Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 ### Use a Secret for API-Manager Username & Password

 The following example explains how you can create a secret, that keeps the API-Manager username and password and use it with API-Builder.
 The same procedure applies for all confidential information.
+Please check [`values.yaml`](values.yaml) for more details.

-__1. Create a secret__
+#### 1. Create a secret

 Use for instance the following command to create a secret that contains the API-Manager Username and Password and store the result in Helm-Chart template folder.
 ```
-kubectl create secret generic api-builder-secrets --from-literal=API_MANAGER_PASSWORD=change --from-literal=API_MANAGER_USERNAME=apiadmin --dry-run -o yaml > templates/api-builder-secret.yaml
+kubectl create secret generic api-builder-secrets --from-literal=API_MANAGER_PASSWORD=changeme --from-literal=API_MANAGER_USERNAME=apiadmin --dry-run -o yaml > templates/api-builder-secret.yaml
 ```
-__2. Template it__
+#### 2. Template it

 Optionally you may change the generated Yaml file to really become a more flexible Helm-Template.

-__3. Install or upgrade your setup chart__
+#### 3. Install or upgrade your setup chart
 ```
 helm install -n apim-elk axway-elk-setup .
 NAME: axway-elk-setup